opendocsg/slw-judgments-backfill/2012_SGCA_37/report.md

 **_Background_**

-1       Pursuant to the Court of Appeal’s decision in _Khoo Jeffrey and others v Life Bible-Presbyterian Church and others_ [2011] 3 SLR 500 (the “CA Judgment”), the following properties (hereinafter, collectively referred to as the “Premises”) are impressed with a charitable purpose trust for the joint use and benefit of Life Bible-Presbyterian Church (“LBPC”) and Far Eastern Bible College (“FEBC”):
+1       Pursuant to the Court of Appeal’s decision in _Khoo Jeffrey and others v Life Bible-Presbyterian Church and others_ <span class="citation">[2011] 3 SLR 500</span> (the “CA Judgment”), the following properties (hereinafter, collectively referred to as the “Premises”) are impressed with a charitable purpose trust for the joint use and benefit of Life Bible-Presbyterian Church (“LBPC”) and Far Eastern Bible College (“FEBC”):

  (a) 9 and 9A Gilstead Road (lot no. TS28-146K with a lot area of 4,851.7 m^2 held under a 99year lease expiring on 31 July 2056); and